-The DNP program at FSC will be a leadership focused post-master's degree doctoral program of study rooted in the application of evidence-based methods for the improvement and enhancement of patient care and healthcare delivery.
-The primary focus of the DNP is to provide didactic and clinical experiences for students to build on prior MSN level competencies.
+The DNP program at Florida Southern College is a leadership focused post-master's degree doctoral program of study rooted in the application of evidence-based methods for the improvement and enhancement of patient care and healthcare delivery.
+The primary focus of the DNP is to provide didactic and practice experiences that build on prior MSN level competencies.
 The program of study prepares graduates for a leadership trajectory at various levels in clinical and administrative healthcare environments.

-The curriculum combines both classroom and online (hybrid) delivery methods.
+DNP courses are offered in a hybrid non-traditional format combining both classroom and online delivery methods.
 The DNP plan of study is designed to be taken sequentially, with degree completion expected in two years (six semesters including two summer semesters).
 The curriculum includes practice immersion experiences that will provide opportunities for the DNP student to synthesize their doctoral course work in a variety of settings.